apache/incubator-milagro-mpc/README.md

 ## Python

-There is a Python wrapper in the ./python.
+There is a Python wrapper in ./python.

 ## Virtual machine